 Custom Input Views

 A custom input view replaces the standard keyboard with a custom keyboard, but only in your app, rather than systemwide.
 Use a custom input view to provide a unique and efficient method of data entry.
-Numbers, for example, implements custom input views for entering amounts, dates, and other values while editing a spreadsheet.
+Numbers, for example, implements a custom input view for entering numeric values while editing a spreadsheet.

 Make functionality obvious.
 The controls on a custom input view should make sense in the context of your app.
 Data entry should be clear and intuitive, so additional instruction isn’t necessary.